SakuMyl/CSES-Problems/README.md

 # CSES-Problems
-These are solutions for some competitive programming problems.
+These are solutions for competitive programming problems and some other exercises.